lilwon/etch-a-sketch/README.md

 ## Bugs
 * Toggling from RGB Off to RGB On works only once.
+* If you toggle back to "RGB Off" the RGB mode is still on.
+This is because the color settings uses a for loop.
+When an event listener activates it stays on the previous action listener.
+Probably need to rewrite the functions and make toggle using css.

 # Color Scheme
 Looking into the [Nord Theme](https://www.nordtheme.com/#palettes-modularity) for colors.